SpecFuse: Ensembling Large Language Models via Next-Segment Prediction: Experiments

+\textbf{Ablation analysis.}\quad We perform ablation studies to assess the effect of the online feedback mechanism in the verification stage.
+Using GPT-4 as the evaluator, we compare the full SpecEM with three variants: (a) \textbf{w/o online feedback}: Removes feedback; final output is selected solely based on verification scores. (b) \textbf{w/ score-based reward}: Replaces win count $\gamma_i$ with the normalized average verification score as the reward. (c) \textbf{w/o feedback, top-win selection}: Selects the candidate with the highest win count without reward accumulation.
+As shown in Figure~\ref{Ablations}, the full SpecEM outperforms all variants.
+Online feedback yields a 6.6-point average gain; using win count as the reward offers an additional 2.8-point improvement over score-based reward.
+Directly selecting the top-win segment leads to a 5.8-point drop, likely due to close or tied win counts, which are more reliable as soft rewards than as decisive selection criteria.

+\textbf{Inference Latency Analysis.}\quad We evaluate the inference efficiency of SpecEM against other ensemble methods and base models, focusing on two key metrics shown in Figure~\ref{pic:latency}: (1) \textit{First Token Latency}, the time from user input to the generation of the first token, which is crucial for interactive user experience; (2) \textit{Total Generation Time}, the time to generate a complete response across varying output lengths.
+SpecEM achieves the lowest total response time among all ensemble methods, with only a 20\% overhead compared to the slowest single model.
+This is because, under parallel inference settings, the ensemble latency is bottlenecked by the slowest model’s output time.

+Crucially, SpecEM maintains consistently low first token latency (under 0.6s) across all lengths, enabling fast user feedback.
+In contrast, methods that wait for full outputs before fusion suffer from rapidly increasing first token latency, making them unsuitable for real-time applications.

-We test the variation in SpecFuse's performance as the number of base LLMs increases on the test set of the Open-Domain Instruction-Response English benchmark.
-As shown in Figure \ref{base-llms-increase}, the performance of SpecFuse consistently improves as the number of integrated base LLMs increases.
-When stronger models are introduced, the improvements are substantial, while adding weaker models results in moderate enhancements.
-This reveals the effect of adding higher-performing models to the system, highlighting the advantage of our framework in seamlessly integrating new LLMs without the need for any training or adjustments.
+\textbf{Base Model Number Analysis.}\quad We evaluate how SpecEM scales with the number of integrated base LLMs on the English FuseEval dataset.
+As shown in Figure~\ref{pic:model_num}, performance consistently improves as more base models are added.
+The improvements are more pronounced when stronger models are introduced, while even weaker models still contribute positively.
+These results highlight the flexibility and scalability of SpecEM, where new models can be seamlessly integrated without additional training or adaptation, making the system robust and extensible in real-world deployment.